Frankie Pace

-Pace performed on the April 14, 1984 episode of Saturday Night Live which featured George McGovern as the host.
-Producer Cynthia Friedman had Pace write and host his own television show for Night Flight which appeared on the USA Network called "Rick Shaw's Takeout Theater".
+Pace performed on the April 14, 1984, episode of Saturday Night Live which featured George McGovern as the host.
+Night Flight producer Cynthia Friedman hired Pace to write and host his own branded program for the USA Network counterculture programming block, called "Rick Shaw's Takeout Theater," where Pace would present '70s martial arts movies such as Fury of King Boxer and Shanghai Massacre.

 Pace later performed for on The Joan Rivers Show and acted on The Cosby Show and The Sopranos.
 He also performed shows for Bill Boggs Comedy Tonight, Caroline's Comedy Hour and Comic Strip Live with John Mulrooney.

 When the comedy club scene slowed down, Pace revamped his act and looked for work in the Catskill Mountains which later led to corporate shows, casino shows and cruise ship performances.
-Pace later worked for Freddie Roman's "Catskill's on Broadway".
+Pace later worked for Freddie Roman's "Catskill's on Broadway."

-In 1999 Pace appeared in the David Spade film Lost & Found.
+In 1999, Pace appeared in the David Spade film Lost & Found.

-In 2012 Pace launched the podcast The Frankie Pace Show where he interviewed comedians and entertainers.
+In 2012, Pace launched the podcast The Frankie Pace Show where he interviewed comedians and entertainers.

-In 2016 Pace did a comedy sketch parody of a Kiss rocker for Topical Waffle on The Tonight Show's YouTube channel.
+In 2016, Pace did a comedy sketch parody of a Kiss rocker for Topical Waffle on The Tonight Show's YouTube channel.

 Pace also posts comedic doodles entitled "Generations" on social media.